butterbot6283/Discord-MPC-Rich-Presence/README.md

 **Wrong poster or show title:**
 - Check the console log under `[1.
 RAW INPUTS & DETEKSI ID]` to see which ID was used.
-- Create a `tmdb.txt` or `mal.txt` in the video folder with the correct ID.
+- Create a `tmdb.txt` in the video folder with the correct ID.
 - Delete `rpc_cache.json` from the video folder to force a fresh API fetch.

 **MPC-HC not detected:**